This sweet and creamy keto Starbucks copycat drink is easy to make at home. Save your money with this keto copycat recipe!

 It’s magic in a cup.
 Rainbows will literally flow out of your ears.

 Since this “recipe” isn’t really a recipe at all, I’m just going to walk you through the steps with pictures.
 You don’t need a recipe card for this one!

-I recently experimented with adding a tiny splash of Sugar Free Raspberry Syrup and it took it over the moon, if that was even possible.
+I recently experimented with adding a tiny splash of sugar free raspberry syrup and it took this keto pink drink over the moon, if that was even possible.